hyds/hds-report-exceedence/README.md

 If the scripts finds a phased rating it;

 * Looks forward until the next non-phased rating and takes that rating as the end point for the current rating
-* Takes the phased rating date as the start date for the next rating
+* Takes the preceeding phased rating date as the start date for the next rating
-* Uses the dll to get the max & min for the entire duration of the phasing dates
+* Uses the dll to get the max & min for the phasing dates

 # Output Report